 NOTE: The framework for administration of CCP is rapidly evolving and this information is provided by AABB with the intent of helping hospitals understand options and considerations for ensuring that the use of CCP is compliant with current federal directives.
-It is important to make sure to check relevant resources, including those linked on this page, to make sure you are following the most recent developments, options, and requirements.
+It is important to check relevant resources, including those linked on this page, to make sure you are following the most recent developments, options and requirements.

 There are currently several different IND pathways, designed to meet the needs of different patient populations and different hospitals, at different times.
 This framework is intended to provide wide flexibility to hospitals.
 General information is available from FDA.

 Current FDA Guidance provides for an IND application for expanded access as an alternative for use of investigational convalescent plasma for patients with serious or immediately life-threatening COVID-19 disease who are not eligible or who are unable to participate in randomized clinical trials